To our Indio family,

 - What do we need to do to be ready should we have to re-exit our offices and ground our field staff?

 With these questions in mind, the core areas that we are currently working through include:

-- Travel: Determine our risk tolerance for travel in 2020 that keeps safety and health priority #1, while ensuring we can meet the needs of your business.
-Currently, we have suspended all travel for the months of May and June and continue to monitor the situation for future travel in July and beyond.
+- Travel: Determining our risk tolerance for travel in 2020 that keeps safety and health priority #1, while ensuring we can meet the needs of your business.
+Currently, we have suspended all travel until further notice and will continue to monitor the situation for future travel.

-- Facilities: Establish the logistical and maintenance requirements to have an office that is configured to meet current government, public health, and legal guidelines.
+- Facilities: Establishing the logistical and maintenance requirements to have an office that is configured to meet current government, public health, and legal guidelines.

-- Employee readiness: Identify Indio policies that need to be introduced or modified on a temporary and/or permanent basis to return to work.
+- Employee readiness: Identifying Indio policies that need to be introduced or modified on a temporary and/or permanent basis to return to work.

-- Communications: Maintain a clear communications strategy that details the office reopening plan, guiding principles and determining criteria to ensure staff, customers, and partners understand the phases of our business continuity plan.
+- Communications: Maintaining a clear communications strategy that details the office reopening plan, guiding principles and determining criteria to ensure staff, customers, and partners understand the phases of our business continuity plan.

 A closing thought

 This has been an unforeseeable event, and like you, it has challenged me professionally and personally, but I feel well-prepared to navigate and lead through the uncertainty as I’m surrounded by an incredibly talented team who bring their own unique experiences and skillsets to the table.